randdusing/cordova-plugin-bluetoothle/readme.md

 ##### Params #####
 * request = true / false (default) - Should user be prompted to enable Bluetooth
 * restoreKey = A unique string to identify your app.
-Required if Bluetooth peripheral background mode is enabled.
+Bluetooth Peripheral background mode is required to use this, but background mode doesn't seem to require specifying the restoreKey.

 ```javascript
 {